 Advisors to the referenced division, which manages about $630 billion, are now authorized to process investments in the following funds: the Grayscale Bitcoin Trust, the Bitcoin Cash Trust, the Ethereum Trust, the Ethereum Classic products, and the Osprey Funds Bitcoin Trust.
 Management would have formalized their decision last Monday, July 19.

-"We are very pleased to be incorporated into JPMorgan's digital finance platform.
-OBTC remains the lowest-priced exchange-traded bitcoin fund in the U.S., and we believe JPMorgan clients will see value in the product," said Greg King, founder of Osprey Funds, in a statement.
+“We are pleased to be incorporated into JPMorgan’s digital finance platform.
+OBTC remains the lowest-priced exchange-traded bitcoin fund in the U.S., and we believe JPMorgan clients will see value in the product,” said Greg King, founder of Osprey Funds, in a statement.

 In these cases, investors do not have direct access to cryptocurrencies, do not have private keys, and do not have their wallets to manage them.
 The bank allows clients to buy or sell shares in the funds as indirect exposure to digital assets.

 Other banks are also offering cryptocurrency exposure to their clients.
 Recently, The Morgan Stanley Europe Opportunity Fund Inc. acquired an estimated $1,325,339 value in Grayscale Bitcoin Trust, according to this document.

 Citibank also expressed interest in offering crypto services to its clients.
 According to an interview published by the Financial Times on Thursday, May 6, 2021, the possibility arises from the bank’s “customer interest.”
 In this sense, Tuchman, its global director of foreign trade, explained that the bank is considering and analyzing “various alternatives,” including trading, financing, and custody services for crypto assets.